rootli/naucse.python.cz/lessons/beginners-en/circular-imports/index.md

 └──────────────────┘        └───────────────┘
 ```

-Disadvantage of support module is that it can easily
+One disadvantage of a support module is that it can easily
-become non-maintained storage of your code, which you used on so
+turn into an unmaintainable code storage that you have used in so
-many places that you have no idea where exactly you used it and whether
+many places that you no longer have any idea where exactly you used it,
-you can modify or delete it.
+and whether you can modify or delete it.

-What you should choose always depends on the current situation.
+Which option you should choose always depends on the current situation.